AnshThakur/CDT-TimeSeries/README.md

    ```
    Note: You can use the same port numbers for both local and remote.

+1. Finally, copy the URL from step 1.
+Then in your local machine, open
+Chrome and paste the URL, but change the port to the local port (or do nothing else if you used the same port).
+You should be able see the notebooks now.

 ## Acknowledgement
 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->